Cutthroat Island: Plot

-Cast

-In addition, Angus Wright plays Captain Trotter (lieutenant in the film's dialogue), while the film's director, Renny Harlin, has an uncredited cameo as a pirate with a musket.

 Production

 Development

 Phra Nang beach was one of the shooting locations.

 In a 2023 interview, original writers James Gorman and Michael Frost Beckner explained they had a development deal with Disney, after their Western spec script Texas Lead and Gold had created buzz in the early 1990s.
 Any material they created, they let Disney see first: one of them was a pirate script.
 Inspired by researching archives of pirate material at the Huntington Library, as well as the success of buddy action films, the pair sought to modernize the pirate genre.
 Among the differences from the later versions were the island being volcanic and more secret, and a backstory involving four men (including Spanish and British officers) sacking a gold shipment and hiding the treasure before being betrayed.
-The script would jump ahead in time, with the men now in different social positions (like the Spaniard being the Governor of Portobello) and Shaw, a more ruthless character in this version, learning of the existence of the treasure.
+The script would jump ahead in time, with the men now in different social positions (like the Spaniard being the Governor of Portobello) and William Shaw, a more ruthless character in this version, learning of the existence of the treasure.
 The villain was the mysterious "The Scar", hunting the men down for the map pieces.
-Morgan was also different, being the innocent daughter of the village doctor (the British privateer of the four men) who becomes embroiled in the adventure.
-Instead of being tattooed on his scalp, Morgan's father would hide his map piece in a lullaby that he sang to her as a child.
+Morgan Adams was also different, being the innocent daughter of the village doctor Harry (the British privateer of the four men) who becomes embroiled in the adventure.
+Instead of being tattooed on his scalp, Harry would hide his map piece in a lullaby that he sang to Morgan as a child.

 Gorman and Frost Beckner's version, while still an adventure with comic elements, was also much darker than the finished film.
 Disney development staff backed the project.
 At one point it was even pitched to Michael Eisner as a potential Pirates of the Caribbean film, who turned it down.
 Gorman and Frost Beckner then presented it to Carolco Pictures, who bought it for $1.7 million.

-When the film was produced, Geena Davis and director Renny Harlin were married.
-Harlin convinced producer Mario Kassar to cast Davis, who was until then known for light comedies, hoping it would turn her into an action-adventure star.
-Carolco, already deeply in debt when the film entered preproduction, initially budgeted $60 million for the project and pinned its hopes for survival on its success.
-To fund it, the cash-starved Carolco cancelled its only other project in production, Crusade starring Arnold Schwarzenegger, costing it $13 million.
-Carolco also sold a $20 million interest in Paul Verhoeven's Showgirls, Last of the Dogmen, and Stargate, and aggressively marketed Cutthroat Island to overseas distributors, promising them it would be a sure hit.
+In a 2011 radio interview with director Renny Harlin, Carolco Pictures was in debt and financial distress during development and prior to the beginning of filming, but they had to make the film, since financing from foreign investors was already in place.
+The studio initially budgeted $60 million for Cutthroat Island and pinned its hopes for survival on its success.
+To fund the project, the studio cancelled its only other film in development, Crusade, starring Arnold Schwarzenegger, costing it $13 million.
+Carolco also sold a $20 million interest in Paul Verhoeven's Showgirls, Last of the Dogmen and Stargate, and aggressively marketed Cutthroat Island to overseas distributors, promising them it would be a sure hit.